|

 -

-a anise and sesame flavoured olive oil snack or dessert
+and sesame flavoured olive oil snack or dessert

 biscuit/crisp-bread